NIEM/NIEM.github.io/json/data/index.md

 title: Plain JSON data
 ---

+JSON is defined by [RFC 4627](http://www.ietf.org/rfc/rfc4627.txt):

+> JavaScript Object Notation (JSON) is a lightweight, text-based, language-independent data interchange format.
+JSON defines a small set of formatting rules for the portable representation of structured data.

 JSON data, at its simplest, can be a single object composed of fields, with each field having a simple value.